FredericaBernkastel/contrapunctus/readme.md

 This also disposes of the register problem §7.6 found the hard way.
 There is no `L_R` to be register-dependent about.

+> **Correction, from Giraud et al. (2015).** The first row of that table is wrong for real fugues.
+A fugal answer
+> is often **tonal**, not real: transposed to the dominant, *and* altered in its first few notes so that the
+> dominant pitch maps to the tonic rather than the supertonic.
+Giraud names this as the reason their matcher works
+> on **diatonic** intervals rather than semitones — "a scale will always match only a scale."
+>
+> So `x + k` describes the *real* answer only.
+The repair is small and the parameterisation already has room for
+> it: the tonal answer is **its own transformation type `τ`**, not a value of `k`, and §3's compatibility table is
+> already indexed by `(τᵢ, τⱼ, …)`.
+But a subject stated with one `τ` and answered with another is the normal
+> case, not an extension, and the table has to carry it from the start.
+Pitch is therefore best held as
+> `(scale degree, inflection)` rather than as a semitone integer — Giraud's argument, arrived at for a matching
+> problem and applying unchanged to a generation problem.

 ### 2.2 Counterpoint is a finite automaton